 The definition is an essential part of the process.
 From the design stage, it is possible to have an overview of what will be designed.
 This overview can only be honored by making agreements.
 Story Mapping is an extremely suitable tool for this.

 The development of an app or site can be organized in various ways.
 On the one hand, it is possible to hire a dedicated team that works remotely.
 For example, by adding a Product Manager or Owner, work can sometimes go more smoothly.
 On the other hand, it is possible to bring IT talent to the Netherlands and assign them to a team.

-In this earlier post, you can read more about the ways in which you can approach a development team.
 In any case, it is clear that outsourcing development pays off.
 Experience also shows that putting together a development team yourself is challenging and should better be left for experts to handle.

 The launch of an MVP is a great milestone: you went from concept to the first workable version of your solution.
 Along with that, you have something in your hands to start a conversation with users.
 Although the launch can feel somewhat ‘basic’, that is also the starting point: it is a solution that offers sufficient insight into the wishes and expectations of potential customers or users.